tldr-pages/tldr/pages/linux/slurp.md

 `slurp -o -f '%o'`

-- Select a specific region and take a borderless screenshot of it, using grim:
+- Select a specific region and take a borderless screenshot of it, using `grim`:

 `grim -g "$(slurp -w 0)"`

-- Select a specific region and take a borderless video of it, using wf-recorder:
+- Select a specific region and take a borderless video of it, using `wf-recorder`:

 `wf-recorder --geometry "$(slurp -w 0)"`